Fmr. MPD Officer Derek Chauvin To Change His Not Guilty Plea In Federal Case

 MINNEAPOLIS (WCCO) — Former Minneapolis Police Officer Derek Chauvin will be changing his plea of not guilty in his federal civil rights case over the death of George Floyd in May 2020.READ MORE: 4 Ex-MPD Officers To Be Tried Together In Federal Case For George Floyd's Death, Judge Rules

-On Monday, the U.S. District Court announced that a change of plea hearing has been scheduled for Wednesday morning in St. Paul.
+The U.S. District Court announced earlier this week that a change of plea hearing has been scheduled for Wednesday morning in St. Paul.

+PLEA COVERAGE: WCCO-TV will have the latest on this story as it comes in, check back on WCCO.com, our Facebook and Twitter.

 Former officers Chauvin, Thomas Lane, J. Alexander Kueng and Tou Thao were indicted by a federal grand jury for allegedly depriving Floyd of his rights while acting under government authority on May 25, 2020.
 The federal trial is set for late January.